huangderek02/MarketStructure/items/meeting1.md

 - Discuss schedule for development activities and group deadlines
 - Discuss work to complete for Week 7 checkpoint

+**Next meeting date and time: Saturday, 10th September 2022 at 3 pm**

 ## TODO Items
 | Task | Assignee |
 | :--- | ---: |